-There are over 10,000 varieties of tomato, from small cherry ones to Ponderosa, which can weigh in at 1.5 kg and more.
-Tomatoes come in a range of colours including pink, purple, black, yellow and white.
+There are over 10,000 varieties of tomato, from small cherry ones to Ponderosa, weighing in at 1.5 kg and more.
+Tomatoes come in various colours, including pink, purple, black, yellow and white.

-With an annual production of 60 million tons, they remain the world’s most demanded and most popular fruit.
-The second spot goes to bananas and third to apples.
+With an annual production of 60 million tons, they remain the world’s most demanded and popular fruit.
+The second spot goes to bananas, and the third to apples.

 Tomato has potent medicinal properties.
 It can lower the risk of cancer, prevents cardiovascular diseases, purifies cigarette smoke carcinogens, is full of minerals and vitamins, lowers hypertension, regulates blood levels, dissolves gallstones, reduces the severity of blood clots, treats inflammation, and more.

-Tomatoes are the richest source of lycopene, an antioxidant that is not only good for the heart and effective against certain cancers but also important for the health of the prostate gland in men.
+Tomatoes are the richest source of lycopene, an antioxidant that is good for the heart, effective against certain cancers, and essential for the health of the prostate gland in men.

 Cooked tomatoes are better for you than raw ones, as more beneficial chemicals are released.
 Tomatoes are also packed with vitamins A and C, calcium and potassium.